jazzband/django-polymorphic/docs/admin.rst

 to the ``ModelAdmin`` of the derived child model.
 The *list* page is still implemented by the parent model admin.

 Both the parent model and child model need to have a ``ModelAdmin`` class.
-Only the ``ModelAdmin`` class of the parent/base model has to be registered in the Django admin site.

 The parent model
 ----------------